GurditLubana/Group-10-Meal-Planner/Devlog.md

    - merged integrated tests and planned its refactor
    - read up how expresso works and toyed with recorded testing
    - wrote addRecipe acceptance tests

+### 2022-07-27
+     Dev:
+      - Dane
+Duration: 24 hrs
+   Tasks:
+   - fixed unit tests
+   - fixed integrated tests
+   - generated acceptance tests for add recipe error and add recipe for edible, meal and drink
+   - solved an issue where HSQL was not returning ingredients properly
+   - removed dead code
+   - updated readme
+   - updated dev tasks in devlog
+   - updated app according to easy to fix iter2 feedback
+   - wrote userOps unit tests
+   - fixed a bug where there were inconsistancies accross DBs and using an id that wasnt 0 caused crashing
+   - fixed stub db - ingredients were getting overwritten